cmenseau/spring-tf-gcp/README.md

   ssh-keys = "${var.gce_ssh_user}:${var.gce_ssh_pub_key}",
 }
 ```

+### Allow Github Actions to access GCE app instance in GCP

 When Github Actions workload is authenticated by the Workload Identity Pool Provider, it uses the following service account : my-github-service-account@java-with-db-terraform.iam.gserviceaccount.com.
 Thus, we need to grant it permissions to connect through SSH :
 1. permission to get Compute Engine instances on the project and to run commands using sudo : *compute.instanceAdmin.v1* role